aaronfg/lemmy-martin/docs/markdown/modules/features_settings.md

 ▸ **settingsReducer**(`state`, `action`): [`ISettingsState`](../interfaces/features_settings_types.ISettingsState.md)

-The reducer for the `settiings` slice of our redux state
+The reducer for the `settings` slice of our redux state

 #### Parameters